yohasebe/monadic-chat/docs/ollama.md

 ## Setup

-To use Ollama, place the necessary files as shown below and rebuild Monadic Chat.
+To use Ollama with Monadic Chat, you need to download additional files and rebuild Monadic Chat.
+Follow these steps:

-1. Download the additional files for Ollama at [Monadic Chat Extra](https://github.com/yohasebe/monadic-chat-extra).
+1. Download the necessary Ollama files from the [Monadic Chat Extra](https://github.com/yohasebe/monadic-chat-extra) repository.
+You'll need the `ollama` folder containing the `apps`, `services`, and `helpers` subfolders.

-2. Place the files in the `plugins` folder in the shared folder as shown below.
+2. Place the downloaded `ollama` folder into the `plugins` directory within your Monadic Chat shared folder.
+The resulting file structure should look like this:

 ```
 ~